x

 Volunteer Police Cadets (VPC) Partnership

-The first roll-out of the #NextGen initiative took place at the International Security Expo in November 2018, where a host group of 30 Volunteer Police Cadets received a guided tour of the show with the aim of demonstrating all the disciplines and diversity that the security sector can offer.
+The first roll-out of the #NextGen initiative took place at the International Security Expo in November 2018, where 30 Volunteer Police Cadets aged 16+ received a guided tour of the show and watched various demonstration and spoke to exhibitors about opportunities and the diversity available in the security.

-Since then over 300 Volunteer Police Cadets have attended some of the industry’s leading events such as IFSEC and CTX.
-Groups of volunteer Police Cadets have also been given the opportunity to attend the various events ran by the Security Institute, including the Annual Conference and Gala Awards Dinner.
+Since then over 100’s of Volunteer Police Cadets have attended industry’s leading security events such as IFSEC and CTX.
+Volunteer Police Cadets have also assisted various events run by The Security Institute, including the Annual Conference and Gala Awards Dinner.

 Our email newsletter